via-edge-ai/meta-mediatek-bsp/README.md

 	to expose an Ethernet interface over USB.
 Available choices are: `ecm` (default), `rndis`.

+* `KERNEL_DEVICETREE_OVERLAYS_AUTOLOAD`: List of kernel device-tree overlays that should be automatically loaded and merged by u-boot to the main dtb before jumping into the kernel.

 ## DISTRO_FEATURES

 The Layer is defining the following custom DISTRO_FEATURES: